Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 SMU Stats and Trends

-- SMU has played 10 games, with five wins against the spread.

-- SMU's games this season have hit the over on five of nine set point totals (55.6%).
+- SMU's games this year have gone over the total in five out of nine opportunities (55.6%).

-- SMU is 5-4 against the spread and 8-2 overall in games when it records more than 16.2 points.
+- SMU is 5-4 against the spread and 8-2 overall in games when it scores more than 16.2 points.

-- The Mustangs have 15 giveaways this season, while the Bearcats have 28 takeaways .
+- The Mustangs have turned the ball over 15 times, 13 fewer times than the Bearcats have forced turnovers (28).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.